ABLE For Employers

 the end of the internship.
 This evaluation is included

 with other course assignments in the students final grade for

 the three credit class.
-Evaluations will be sent from the ABLE office and should be
+An email will be sent from the ABLE

 feedback with student interns.

 NOTE: Employers who are sole proprietors or work